shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 The top two big MPH labels are target speed and actual speed.

-Aceel is how fast the erpm will get up to the target speed.
+Aceel is how fast the erpm will get up to the target speed. (done with a 6db lfp)

 The pedal to start slider - is how fast/slow the target speed will increment/decrement.